kameshsampath/argo-hello-world/README.md

 The demo setup will have the following core infrastructure components,

-- ArgoCD   - the GitOps platform
+- Flux     - the GitOps platform
+- Flamingo - the Flux Subsystem for Argo(FSA)
 - Knative  - the serverless platform to deploy our services

 Run the following command to bootstrap FluxCD and all other infrastructure components,